 - Cell Cytotoxicit Assay: A Cytotoxicity test looks for the effects of the C. Difficile toxin on human cells grown in a culture.
 This type of test is sensitive, but it is less widely available, more cumbersome to do and requires 24 to 48 hours for test results.
 Some hospitals use both the EIA test and Cell Cytotoxicity assay to ensure accurate results.

-Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients from the North Atlanta, GA, area including Sugar Hill, Tucker, Roswell, Norcross, Buford, and beyond.
+Board-Certified physicians Dr. Ranvir Singh, Dr. Stephen Rashbaum, Dr. Nitin J. Parikh, Dr. Long B. Nguyen, and providers Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; care for patients from the North Atlanta, GA, area including Sugar Hill, Tucker, Roswell, Norcross, Buford, and beyond.
 They have four locations including Alpharetta, GA, Cumming, GA, Johns Creek, GA; and Lawrenceville, GA.
 The In-House Endoscopy Suite at the Johns Creek location of Digestive Care Physicians is a certified facility which has achieved the highest level of accreditation by the Accreditation Association for Ambulatory Health Care (AAAHC).
 If you suffer from abdominal pain, contact us at (770) 227-2222 to schedule an appointment.